NMB-UNIVERSAL/Desktop-Lockdown/README.md

 ### Remote Control Mode

-1. **Start the Server**: Run `python server.py` with administrator privileges to start the remote control server.
+1. **Start the Server**: Run `NubaidLockdown.exe` with administrator privileges to start the remote control server.

-2. **Connect from Mobile**: The server will display a URL (and optionally a QR code) that you can open on your mobile device's browser.
+2. **Connect from Mobile**: The server will display a URL(<the ip of the desktop:5000>) (and optionally a QR code) that you can open on your mobile device's browser.

 3. **Mobile Interface**: The mobile interface provides the same functionality as the desktop version:
    - Lock/unlock the system